swift-server/guides/docs/log-levels.md

 // <date> info [connection.id:?,connection.peer:?, connections.total:?]
 Accepted connection
 ```

 This structured log can be formatted, depending on the logging backend, slightly differently on various systems.
-Even in the simple string representation of such log, we'd be able to grep for `connections.total: 100` rather than having to guess the correct string.
+Even in the simple string representation of such a log, we'd be able to grep for `connections.total: 100` rather than having to guess the correct string.

 Also, since the message now does not contain all that much "human readable wording", it is less prone to randomly change from "Accepted" to "We have accepted" or vice versa.
 This kind of change could break alerting systems which are set up to parse and alert on specific log messages.